 Fix 6: Close bandwidth hogging programs

-You might experience lag when there’s a bandwidth-hungry software running in the background.
-So before you can enjoy a smooth gaming, you need to make sure you’ve closed or disabled programs like OneDrive, Skype or Windows Update that use a great amount of bandwidth to function.
+You might experience lag when there’s a bandwidth-hungry software lurking in the background.
+So before you can enjoy a smooth gaming, you want to make sure you’ve closed or disabled programs like OneDrive, Skype or Windows Update that could use a great amount of bandwidth to function.